needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

 ## First Time Setup - Unity Editor
 Once you've installed a host app for device or simulator (see above):

-1. Launch the Play to Device host app in your device or the Apple VisionOS simulator.
+1. Launch the PlayToDeviceHost app in your device or the Apple VisionOS simulator.
 2. In the Unity Editor, open the Play to Device Editor window via the main menu under  \
 **Window > PolySpatial > Play to Device**.
 3. If the Play to Device host app is running on a device that shares the same LAN as your Unity Editor (or is running locally on the same machine), its connection will be automatically detected and you can jump to step **4**.
 Otherwise, follow the steps below to add a direct connection: